 Since 1998, the Foundation has shared Matthew Shepard’s story with an estimated 300 million people across the globe.

 Working together with their allies, lesbian, gay, bisexual, and transgender Americans have made tremendous progress in gaining civil rights protections and social acceptance.

 Thanks in part to the work of the Foundation, we have federal hate crimes legislation that protects people based on their sexual orientation and gender identity.

 But there is so much more to be done.

 In nearly half of all the United States, you can still be fired for being gay.
-In less than a quarter of them can you legally marry the person you love.
+In a quarter of them you still can’t legally marry the person you love.

-And of most personal concern to the Shepard Family, every day, thousands of lesbian, gay, bisexual, and transgender youth are bullied and every year a few, like Matthew, are killed.
+And of most personal concern to the Shepard Family, every day, thousands of lesbian, gay, bisexual, and transgender youth are bullied and all too often, subjected to discrimination and even violence.